alazaroc/blog-web-code/_posts/en/2022-06-04-aws-security-hub-deep-dive.md

 AWS Security Hub is a cloud security posture management service that:

-- Reduced effort to collect and prioritize findings
+- reduces effort to collect and prioritize findings
 - performs **automatic security checks** against best practices and standards
 - **aggregates your security alerts** in a consolidated view of findings across accounts and providers
 - **enables automated remediation**